SixBytesUnder/openinsider-scraper/README.md

 - **Deduplication**: Checks existing data in the Google Sheet to prevent duplicate entries.
 - **Smart Updates**: Prepends new data to the top of the sheet, ensuring the most recent trades are always visible first.
 - **Auto-Initialization**: Automatically creates column headers if the sheet is empty.
+- **AI Analysis**: Uses the Gemini API to analyze the entire historical trading dataset to detect patterns and suggest stock purchases or sales.
+- **Discord Integration**: Sends scraping summaries and AI predictions directly to a Discord webbhook.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (v16 or higher recommended)
 - A Google Cloud Platform project with the **Google Sheets API** enabled.
 - A Service Account with access to the target Google Sheet.
+- A Google Gemini API Key for AI analysis.

 ## Installation